metayeti/YABS.js/README.md

 ### 3. Using custom output filenames

-You can use a custom output filename by adding a `"output_file"` entry into the `"sources"` listing.
+You can use a custom output filename by adding an `"output_file"` entry into the `"sources"` listing.
 The `build_yabs.json` build instructions file demonstrates the use:

 ```JS
 {